-The following are select publications, many of which purposefully include collaboration and mentorship of early career researchers, which I describe for a few of the recent publications.
-For additional information and projects, see ResearchGate and Academia.edu)
+The following are select publications, many of which incorporate academic coaching, collaboration and mentorship of early career researchers, as well as open access outlets to create more equitable and inclusive outputs.
+For additional information, publications and projects, see ResearchGate and Academia.edu.

 CohenMiller, A., Rakisheva, A., & Smat, N. (2022).
 Proposing an emancipatory pedagogy of body-mapping in higher education: Theory and practical integration of Action Research for Transformation and arts-based research.
 Action Research.

 CohenMiller, A., Mahat-Shamir, M., Pitcho-Prelorentzos, S., & Possick, C. (2022).
 “He put his a** in your faces:” Disruption of voice and inclusion in an academic conference witnessed through collaborative ethnography and critical incident technique.
 International Journal of Qualitative Research in Education.

 The article is offered open access as highlighted in the Nature Public Health Emergency Response Collection here.

 This publication was a collaboration with a PhD student including this outcome, a photovoice study, and the public scholarship website gallery: Photovoice: Motherscholars during Quarantine.

 CohenMiller, A., Demers, D., Schnackenberg, H., & Izekenova, Z. (2022) “You are seen; you matter:” Applying the theory of Gendered organizations to equity and inclusion for motherscholars in higher education.
 Journal of Women and Gender in Higher Education, 15(1), 87-109. doi: 10.1080/26379112.2022.2025816